Vegan Whipped Cream (Low-Fat)

 - Add in 1/2 cup of powdered sugar and whip another minute or so until it’s nice and fluffy.
 The longer you whip it, the stiffer the peaks will be.

 - I know, powdered sugar isn’t a health food, but you can make your own using date, coconut, or other less refined sugars.
-Making your own powdered sugar takes only a couple of minutes.
-Just be aware that the darker sugars will make this whipped topping less white.
 Personally, I like to use Pure Cane Sugar due to the slightly lighter color.

 - Dollop onto your favorite desserts or cocoa to turn them into something friends and family will rave about.
 Then, you can tell them it’s made with bean juice, but I don’t think they’re going to believe you.